 Clickable prototypes now offer the solution.
 Our design team are able to build a vision in collaboration with our customers and then hand this over to dev.
 The result is a design file that includes the advanced detail meaning development files are more accurate to the design vision.

-Clickable prototypes are also perfect for gaining stakeholder buy-in earlier in the design process.
+Clickable prototypes in UXPin are also perfect for gaining stakeholder buy-in earlier in the design process.
 You and your team are able to interact with the designs as you would a live website.
 You’ll see the real content, including video.
 You’ll be able to click between pages and sections.
 You’ll be given a preview of the experience your users can expect.

 This leads to the final, and perhaps most-powerful benefit – user testing.
 It’s one thing to get the nod from your Director of Marketing.
 It’s a different ball-game to get the nod from your users.
 Prototypes make this goal a reality.
 We take a clickable prototype and set up a user test based on the functions of the site.

 Tests are planned for up-front and backed in insight such as personas and user stories.
 Before any design work is complete we’ll have set the measures of success, making all of our design choices goal-driven.
 User tests give us the opportunity to validate design choices.
 And more importantly, the opportunity to refine any parts that aren’t working quite as well as expected.

 All of this is completed before a single line of code is written, giving you the peace of mind that your investment is safe.